-Did you know that not being transparent about what your company is doing with users’ data can be as bad as unlawful processing activities or suffering a data breach?
+Did you know that not being transparent about what your company is doing with users’ data can be as bad as suffering a data breach?
+The new WhatsApp GDPR fine is an example of that.

 Whatsapp is the latest example of what non-compliance could mean.
 They failed to comply with the Transparency Principle and now are facing a €225million fine.